pierre-rouleau/pel/doc/pel-manual.rst

 Install a version of Emacs you can run from the command line.
 It will be used to build PEL later.
-Once PEL is built on your system you can use either a terminal based (tercap) version of Emacs or a graphical version of Emacs with PEL.
+Once PEL is built on your system you can use either a terminal based version of Emacs or a graphical version of Emacs with PEL.

 To check if you have Emacs on your system, open a shell and execute the